cschleiden/jetzt/README.md

 ### Does this support all features of Next.js?

 It should eventually, for now it might be good to take a look at the open issues to see what is still being worked on.

+### How do I use it without doing an interactive login via `az login`?

+For now, the main use case is the interactive usage.
+For integrating into CI/CD workflows etc. you might want to use the build only mode and then publish yourself.
+Execute with the `--dryrun` flag to see all the Azure CLI command that would be executed.